BirdVox/birdvoxdetect/README.md

 To analyze one file:

-    python -m birdvoxdetect /path/to/file.wav
+    birdvoxdetect /path/to/file.wav

 To analyze multiple files:

-    python -m birdvoxdetect /path/to/file1.wav /path/to/file2.wav
+    birdvoxdetect /path/to/file1.wav /path/to/file2.wav

 To analyze one folder:

-   python -m birdvoxdetect /path/to/folder
+   birdvoxdetect /path/to/folder

 Optional arguments:

-    --output-dir OUTPUT_DIR, -o OUTPUT_DIR
-                          Directory to save the output file(s); The default value is the same directory as the input file(s).
+    --clip-duration CLIP_DURATION, -d CLIP_DURATION
+                          Duration of the exported clips, expressed in seconds (fps).
+The default value is 1.0, that is, one second.
+                          We recommend values of 0.5 or above.
     --export-clips, -c    Export detected events as audio clips in WAV format.
     --export-confidence, -C
                           Export the time series of model confidence values of events in HDF5 format.
     --export-faults, -f   Export list of sensor faults in CSV format.
     --export-logger, -l   Export output of Python logger in TXT format.
+    --output-dir OUTPUT_DIR, -o OUTPUT_DIR
+                          Directory to save the output file(s); The default value is the same directory as the input file(s).
+    --predict-proba, -p   Export output probabilities in JSON format.
+    --quiet, -q           Print less messages on screen.
+    --suffix SUFFIX, -s SUFFIX
+                          String to append to the output filenames.The default value is the empty string.
     --threshold THRESHOLD, -t THRESHOLD
                           Detection threshold, between 10 and 90.
 The default value is 50.
 Greater values lead to higher precision at the expense of a lower recall.
-    --suffix SUFFIX, -s SUFFIX
-                          String to append to the output filenames.The default value is the empty string.
-    --clip-duration CLIP_DURATION, -d CLIP_DURATION
-                          Duration of the exported clips, expressed in seconds (fps).
-The default value is 1.0, that is, one second.
-                          We recommend values of 0.5 or above.
-    --quiet, -q           Print less messages on screen.
     --verbose, -v         Print timestamps of detected events.
     --version, -V         Print version number.